citapress/citapress/content/books/dolores-scenes-from-a-womans-life/index.md

 She was in charming spirits, full of the animation inspired by a love that seemed to form a kind of halo around her.
 What matters a short separation knowing one’s love is reciprocated?
 At a part of the road where a narrow pass opens a mountain, she took the lead and I followed—not without admiration of her graceful figure, and graceful and serene management of a fiery horse, which to her alone was docile and obedient.

 In a short time we passed into a more open country.
-A mountain stream came tumbling over rocks into a basin surrounded by quivering, varied furze and pasture. he stream was bordered on either side and arched by thick foliage of lofty trees, through which the sun never penetrated, preventing the growth of vegetation beneath, where detached rocks, and decayed trunks of old trees green with moss, partially covered the soil, carpeted by a soft, golden sand.
+A mountain stream came tumbling over rocks into a basin surrounded by quivering, varied furze and pasture.
+The stream was bordered on either side and arched by thick foliage of lofty trees, through which the sun never penetrated, preventing the growth of vegetation beneath, where detached rocks, and decayed trunks of old trees green with moss, partially covered the soil, carpeted by a soft, golden sand.
 The sun had begun to set, and the lengthened shadows produced a delicious freshness in that spot; flocks of colorful native birds, talkative parrots and paroquets, had collected on the tops of the trees, gilded by the last retiring rays.
 Here we dismounted, and my aunt, who had accompanied us, bringing out some sweets, with a coca-nut shell curiously embossed in polished silver, invited us to a rural entertainment.

 “How delightful it would be," said Dolores, “to pass one’s life in such a place as this."